 - Many men would have more or less preserved sexual function if just one of the testes is missing.

 - 65% of men living with severe hypogonadism will benefit from testosterone replacement therapy.

 - Testosterone therapy may help many men improve their response to PDE5 inhibitors like Viagra or Cialis.

 It means that testosterone therapy has a place in the treatment of erectile dysfunction, particularly in those living with deficient levels of testosterone.
 The use of testosterone therapy is justified in men living with either hypogonadism or without testes.

 Why Is Testosterone Therapy Not for All?

-There are well known medical reasons for not using testosterone replacement therapy widely.
+There are well-known medical reasons for not using testosterone replacement therapy widely.
 It seems that such use has many potential risks.
-It may increase the risk of heart diseases, alter lipid profile, cause fluid retention, may be toxic for the liver, cause skin reactions, and gynecomastia (8).
+It may increase the risk of heart diseases, alter lipid profile, cause fluid retention, may be toxic to the liver, and cause skin reactions and gynecomastia (8).

 Due to numerous health risks associated with testosterone replacement therapy, it is rarely prescribed by medical specialists, though it might help.

 To conclude, one will see a worsening of libido and erection quality without testes for sure, though it will not necessarily lead to impotence in all cases.